szstonelee/gointernal/errInErr.md

 }
 ```

-But if cod RPC, we need deal with the exception, because we assume:
+But if for RPC, we need code like the above to deal with exceptions, because we assume:
-1. there are network issue
+1. there would be network issue
-2. remote server can be wrong
+2. remote server may be wrong

 That is why RPC much more complicated than LPC.

 But if we assume
 1. LAN is robust like local CPU
-2. remote server is same strong as the local machine
+2. remote server is same strong as the local machine (or if server fails, it is like the crash of local machine)

 It will make the RPC coding easier.
 Or we just treat it like the Linux way for OOM.